-Treatment can support you and your baby
+Treatment can support you and your baby.

 If you are pregnant and using substances, treatment and support can help improve health for both you and your baby.